elm-city-craftworks/notes.practicingruby.com/_posts/2013-02-26-pay-yourself-first.md

 business account as a cushion to cover the small losses that I anticipated would start to accumulate.
-I decided that when that money was gone, I'd either need to make a specific, conscious choice to invest more or make a big change.
+I decided that when that money was gone, I'd either need to make a specific, conscious choice to invest more or make a big change in the way I was doing things.

 All of this is just mental gymnastics.
 I'm a one person business if you don't count my minor responsibilities to others, so there is